 The cost of an initial appointment is £82, which excludes any diagnostic tests, such as scans, X-rays or blood tests.

 Our sports injury service offers men and women from all levels of sporting activity a highly specialised service with expert diagnosis, advice and treatment designed to help you on the road to a full recovery.
 For patients that may subsequently need surgery, the clinic can provide fast access to appropriate investigations and onward referral to a surgeon if required.

 We have a long history of providing physiotherapy services to major local professional sports teams, including football and rugby, and our staff have worked with elite athletes from a variety of sports.

-Spire Murrayfield Physiotherapy offers light therapy for treatment of skin conditions such as psoriaisis or eczema.
-Light therapy, or phototherapy, as it is often called, involved exposing the skint to Ultraviolet (UV) light on a regular basis which slows the growth of affected skin cells.
+We offer light therapy for treatment of skin conditions such as psoriasis or eczema.
+Light therapy, or phototherapy, as it is often called, involves exposing the skin to Ultraviolet (UV) light on a regular basis which slows the growth of affected skin cells.
 UV treatment is undertaken with close medical supervision.
 A consultant referral is required.